MakoWish/aduc_for_linux/README.md

 ## Contributing

 Want to contribute to this project?
 Please feel free to open an [Issue](https://github.com/MakoWish/aduc_for_linux/issues) with your suggestions, and we can collaborate on PR's.

+## Disclaimer

+This is an independent project and is not an official Microsoft product.
+Although all efforts are made to ensure this project works without issue, use at your own risk.